 Understanding where your product stands in the identity maturity curve helps prioritize SCIM implementation.

-Stage 1: The Authentication barrier
+Stage 1: The authentication barrier

 Marks the realization that basic username/password auth won't suffice.
 Enterprise customers expect Single Sign-on (SAML/OIDC SSO), but SSO alone isn't sufficient.